der-Chris/frontend/docs/API.md

       visibilityToken?: string;
       title: string;
       visibility: string;
+      userId?: string;
+      meta: {
         createdAt: Date;
+        ip: string;
+        userAgent: string;
       }
+    }

 * _id: Unique identifier for that document.
 Format: `/^[A-Za-z0-9]{12}$/`
 * visibilityToken: Randomly generated token.
 This should act as kind of a shared key.
 If the visibility of this question is set to private, a random visibilityToken is generated.
-If the user does not provide this token, he is not allowed to fetch this question.
-Therefore, the token is added to the url of that question.
+If the user does not provide this token, hea the url of that question.
 Format: `/^[A-Za-z0-9]{12}$/`
 * title: Question title.
 Format: `/^[A-Za-z0-9 \-\+,:;\.?!'"()]+$/`
 * visibility: Enum: `['public', 'private', 'password']`